BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/boost.md

 As a consequence, the performance penalty is unfair: you pay for more flexibility than you actually need.

-There is no direct way around this: `BEFWM2.dBdt!` needs to be flexible because we (as developers) do not know what your model will look like, but you (as a user) do not need this flexibility for your particular `model` variable since it is *fixed* for the time of simulation.
+There is no direct way around this:
+`EcologicalNetworksDynamics.dBdt!` needs to be flexible because we (as developers) do not know what your model will look like, but you (as a user) do not need this flexibility for your particular `model` variable since it is *fixed* for the time of simulation.

-To address this problem, `BEFWM2` leverages the powerful Julia [metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/) facilities and makes it possible to generate,
+To address this problem, `EcologicalNetworksDynamics` leverages the powerful Julia [metaprogramming](https://docs.julialang.org/en/v1/manual/metaprogramming/) facilities and makes it possible to generate,